Gardening Advice

 Additionally, the mulching technique can help improve the water conservation quality of the soil.
 As we’ve already mentioned, the soil’s mineral composition plays a major role in establishing its properties.

 Sandy soil, for example, is known to release water quickly due to the large amounts of air between its particles.
-This is a problem because you will have to water more frequently and as the moisture drains away, the necessary food for the plants in the form of nutrients disappear as well.
+This is a problem because you will have to water more frequently and as the moisture drains away, the necessary food for the plants in the form of nutrients disappears as well.

-So, basically, mulch can:
+So mulch can:

 There are both organic and inorganic types of mulches available out there.
-Which means that you can recycle things like grass clippings and leaves and help your garden become stronger.
+This means that you can recycle things like grass clippings and leaves and help your garden become stronger.
 There is no specific time when you have to apply the mulch, but there are a few rules that it’s good to follow:

 Similar to mulching, composting is another great method to improve your soil in terms of moisture retention but it can do much more.
 Compost improves the soil’s fertility.
 Fertilising your soil is good and also necessary not just for soils that are poor on humus.
 Producing food is no easy task and it takes its toll, so feeding your garden at least once a year will improve its structure.